entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Sumida, S. S., Berman, D. S., & Martens, T. (1998).
 A new trematopid amphibian from the Lower Permian of central Germany.
 Palaeontology, 41(4), 605–629. https://doi.org/10.1111/j.1475-4983.1998.tb01405.x

+Boy, J. A., Schindler, T., & Wuttke, M. (2012). *Melanerpeton* (Amphibia: Temnospondyli) from the Early Permian of the Saar–Nahe Basin, Germany: Taxonomy, biostratigraphy and palaeoecology. *Palaeobiodiversity and Palaeoenvironments*, *92*(3), 329–347. https://doi.org/10.1007/s12549-012-0085-3

+Schoch, R. R., & Witzmann, F. (2009).
+Osteology and relationships of the temnospondyl genus *Sclerocephalus*. *Zoological Journal of the Linnean Society*, *157*(1), 135–168. https://doi.org/10.1111/j.1096-3642.2009.00535.x

+Schindler, T., Poschmann, M., & Brauckmann, C. (2014).
+Vertebrate and invertebrate fossils from the Lower Permian Meisenheim Formation (Saar–Nahe Basin, SW Germany): New data on the Obermoschel locality. *Palaeobiodiversity and Palaeoenvironments*, *94*(2), 205–226. https://doi.org/10.1007/s12549-013-0142-3

+Voigt, S., Schneider, J. W., & Schindler, T. (2022).
+Stratigraphy and geochronology of the Lower Permian Saar–Nahe Basin (SW Germany): Implications for the Permian timescale. *Newsletters on Stratigraphy*, *55*(1), 1–28. https://doi.org/10.1127/nos/2021/0621